-This screening is performed between the 36th and 37th week of pregnancy and involves a swab of both the vagina and the rectum.
+This screening is performed between the 36th and 37th weeks of pregnancy and involves a swab of both the vagina and the rectum.
 This is a simple, painless procedure.

-The sample is then taken to a lab where a culture is analyzed for any presence of GBS.
+The sample is then taken to a lab, where a culture is analyzed for GBS.
 Test results are usually available within 24 to 48 hours.